Finkonn/FMDV_recombination/README.md

 # Temporal Dynamics of Recombination in Field Isolates of Foot-and-Mouth Disease Virus
 ### Mate Malichava, Alexander Lukashev and Yulia Aleshina

-The purpose of this work was to analyze the dynamics of natural recombination in Foot-and-Mouth Disease virus (FMDV, genus *Aphthovirus*).
 All data and scripts used in the study *"Temporal Dynamics of Recombination in Field Isolates of Foot-and-Mouth Disease Virus"* are freely available in this repository.

 Bayesian and maximum likelihood phylogenetic trees, genome alignments, tables and mappings are located in `data/` directory.